• Skip to primary navigation

 Next, to the buttermilk, add pumpkin puree, eggs, sugar, and oil.
 Mix until well combined.

-To a smaller bowl, add all of the dry ingredients and mix well.
+To a smaller bowl, add all of the dry ingredients - whole wheat flour, pumpkin pie spice, baking soda, and salt, and mix well.
 Add the dry ingredients to the wet ingredients, and using a wooden spoon or a spatula, stir gently.

 Mix just until everything is well combined, but do not overmix.
 Otherwise, your pancakes may turn out too dense.